 Education and training

-To become an electrical engineering draftsperson, you usually need to gain a qualification in electrical engineering.
+To become an electronic engineering technician, you usually need to gain a qualification in engineering or electronics and communication.

 Apprenticeships and traineeships